 The exact genes that are linked to depression can vary, though.
 Studies have found a connection between the chromosome 3p25-26 and major depression.
 There is also evidence that the gene HTR2A can make individuals more likely to respond positively to antidepressants.
 Further complicating things is the fact that an individual will likely have several different genes that may affect the development of depression.

 Genetics can play a part in depression by affecting brain structure and function.
 There is also evidence that personality traits that arise out of certain genes may lead to a greater likelihood of developing depression.
 For example, when a person has a specific variant of the 5-HTT gene, they may be more likely to experience a depressive disorder after situational depression.

-Environmental causes of depression can include the actual environment—air quality, noise pollution, natural disasters—but they more commonly include concerns like trauma, disease, stress, and grief.
+Coping mechanisms for stress can be helpful in managing the environmental causes of depression, which can include the actual environment—air quality, noise pollution, natural disasters—but more commonly include concerns like trauma, chronic pain, disease, stress, and grief.
 Chronic illness is one of the most common contributors to depression.
 A loss in the family or relationship conflict can also lead to symptoms of the mental health disorder.

 Depression has been strongly linked to high levels of cortisol, which is the stress hormone.
 This suggests that experiencing chronic stress can increase your chances of developing depressive symptoms.
 Additionally, trauma early in life can not only lead to depression but can also affect how well individuals respond to treatment.